dhickel/file-dump/readme.md

 * Can delete files for space with the ability to delete by size, and/or for being in a specific directory.
 * Define the max number of transfers at once per server, in the client config.
 * Automatically rotated directories when writing.
+* Outputs transfer statistics to a file transfer_stats.csv

 ## Building